 Pine Lawn is a very small city located in the state of Missouri.
 With a population of 2,683 people and just one neighborhood, Pine Lawn is the 223rd largest community in Missouri.
-Pine Lawn has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Pine Lawn has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 When you are in Pine Lawn, you'll notice that it is more blue-collar than most other communities in America.
 46.63% of Pine Lawn’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Pine Lawn is a city of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in Pine Lawn who work in maintenance occupations (19.12%), office and administrative support (6.33%), and sales jobs (5.23%).